LiveDuo/LiveDuo/README.md

 I'm building products and tools I think are missing, and share them on the Internet 🪵🔥!

-Also, I've created an OSS landing page builder for Next.js that run locally and requires no third-party!
+Also, I've created an OSS landing page builder for Next.js that runs locally and requires no third-party!

 Currently working on:
 - [Destack](https://github.com/LiveDuo/destack) - A visual landing builder that runs locally in your Next.js project.